Netbula LLC sitemapcontact us

 I don't have access to a SMTP server, what can I do?

-I can't get AnyEmail to work under IIS!
+I can't get AnyEmail to work under MS IIS!

 You must set the $fix_cgi_url variable to the full URL of the AnyEmail script.